 Non-deductibility of the interest payments may arise in case they depend on the profits realised by the company or are derived from loans structured in the form of bonds or similar securities.
 Also, the deductibility will be limited in cases where the company is considered as being thinly capitalised (see Thin capitalisation in the Group taxation section).

-The Law implementing ATAD 1 into Luxembourg domestic law and applicable as from tax years starting on or after 1 January 2019 introduces interest limitation rules.
+The Law implementing ATAD 1 into Luxembourg domestic law and applicable as of tax years starting on or after 1 January 2019 introduces interest limitation rules.

 The interest limitation applies to 'exceeding' borrowing costs.
 These are defined as the tax deductible borrowing costs that are in excess of the taxable interest revenues and other economically equivalent taxable income of the taxpayer.

-The exceeding borrowing costs of a taxpayer are deductible in a tax period only up to the higher of (i) 30% of the taxpayer’s net revenues before interest, tax, depreciation, and amortisation (EBITDA) or (ii) 3 million euros (EUR).
+The exceeding borrowing costs of a taxpayer are deductible in a tax period only up to the higher of (i) 30% of the taxpayer’s net revenues before interest, tax, depreciation, and amortisation (EBITDA) or (ii) EUR 3 million.

 Note that the Law provides for the following specific exceptions: (i) grand-fathering of loans concluded before 17 June 2016 and (ii) long-term infrastructure projects.